luquanlang/wrapping-hstack/README.md

 # WrappingHStack

-WrappingHStack is an nmplementation of SwiftUI `Layout` that works similar to HStack but moves elements to the next line automatically when they don't fit the current row.
+WrappingHStack is an implementation of SwiftUI `Layout` that works similar to HStack but moves elements to the next line automatically when they don't fit the current row.

+**iOS 16 +**

 <img src="https://github.com/luquanlang/wrapping-hstack/assets/45352151/711ee303-4874-4b1b-80b8-e6620efd845d" width="350"/>